 "Think 'bout it, we can start over an'…"

 "Ah don't love yah, Remy!
 Why would Ah go anywhere with someone Ah don't give a shit about?"
-She didn't have to ask him to let her go again, since he immediately released her, not because he had planed it but because the woman in front of him seemed a total stranger: "It's been too long, yah know?" she crossed her arms over her chest: "Time helps yah to forget.
+She didn't have to ask him to let her go again, since he immediately released her, not because he had planned it but because the woman in front of him seemed a total stranger: "It's been too long, yah know?" she crossed her arms over her chest: "Time helps yah forget.
 And drinks.
 And sex."

 Remy ran his fingers through his hair in desperation: